boryl/aXe-reporter/README.md

 ## Prerequisites
 * Python 3.7 with pip3 (install using Homebrew ```brew install python3```)
 * Pipenv: ```pip3 install pipenv```
+* The appropriate driver for the browser you intend to use, downloaded and added to your path, e.g. geckodriver for Firefox: ```brew install geckodriver```

 ## Project setup
 1) Clone repo: ```git clone [repo_link]```